arantius/tranquil-initramfs/README.md

 * by=dev   -> /dev
 * by=/mystical/ninja -> /mystical/ninja

+`do_cache`, `no_cache` - Two boolean options for the same setting.
+When set to "no", all `zpool.cache` features are skipped at boot.
+If you have only one pool and it is the root, this skips the time spent importing the pool just to read `zpool.cache` from it and export it again.
+Default is "no", "do" enables this feature.
+No value.

-`refresh` - Ignores the zpool.cache in the rootfs, creates a new one inside the initramfs at import, and then copies it into the rootfs.
+`refresh` - Ignores the zpool.cache in the rootfs, creates a new one inside the initrams at import, and then copies it into the rootfs.
+No value.
 * example: linux <kernel> root=tank/gentoo/root refresh

 #### LUKS